liyufan1994/CS205ParallelCipher/README.md

-## Algorithms and Parallelization Strategy
+## Algorithm and Parallelization Application
 We will first introduce replica exchange MCMC sampling and why a hybrid of distributed memory processing (MPI) and shared-memory processing (OpenMP) will be a particularly suitable solution for parallelization.

 ### Architectural Overview